Webinar: David Long on the Future of BDC | July 16th | 5 AM PST

 • How did Paragon Honda improve lead conversion and recover $314K in 30 days?

 Paragon Honda deployed Vini AI to close two specific gaps: missed after-hours calls and inconsistent recall follow-up.
-The 30-day result was $314K in recovered revenue, 172 leads handled with 100% inbound coverage, and a 48% appointment-to-sale rate without increasing marketing spend.
+The 30-day result was $314,524 in recovered revenue, 172 leads handled with 100% inbound coverage, a 48% appointment-to-sale rate, and a 53% recall connection rate with a 33% booking rate.

 Related Articles